Our Trainer

 Clark

-Parker
+Parker (AKA Sharky)

 Lily

 Lily came into a shelter as an owner surrender.
 The very next day, Lily gave birth to a litter of puppies.
 Lily was very aggressive and was going to be euthanized so I stepped up to foster her and the pups.
 It took a significant amount of training to deal with her reactivity.
 When someone was finally able to be in close proximity to her, Lily started showing appeasement behavior.
-Appeasement can be a very dangerous behavior, because the dog can “quickly flip” from appearing friendly and affectionate to showing aggression.
+Appeasement can be a very dangerous behavior, because the dog can “quickly flip” from appearing friendly and affectionate (to people who haven’t studied dog body language) to using aggression.
 After fostering her for a year and assessing the risk of adopting her out, I decided to keep her.
 Thanks to Lil, I now have a huge passion for spreading awareness about appeasement behavior.
 Lily and her litter also gave me valuable first hand experience with the heritability of fear and aggression.
 Despite socialization efforts, the majority of the puppies she produced ended up having pretty severe genetic behavior issues.
 I’m so glad that I decided to adopt Lily.
 She’s so adorable and loves to carry around and show off her stuffed animals.
 She provides me with a tremendous amount of emotional support in a way that no other dog ever has.